Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

 Alternative ways of qualifying as a solicitor: equivalent means

 Anyone thinking of making a career change into law should also be aware of the ‘equivalent means’ route to qualifying.
-It is possible to work as a paralegal and compile a portfolio of the essential competencies achieved, demonstrating that the work done meets the ‘qualifying work experience’ requirements.
+It’s possible to work as a paralegal and compile a portfolio of the essential competencies achieved, demonstrating that the work done meets the ‘qualifying work experience’ requirements.

 The route is becoming more codified and formalised with the introduction of the SQE.
-There are transitional arrangements in place, which determine whether you can qualify via this route or whether you need to do the SQE.
+There are transitional arrangements in place that determine whether you can qualify via this route or whether you need to do the SQE.

 The application process